farcaster-project/farcaster-node/doc/local-swap.md

 Example of taking the offer above produced by maker:

 ```
-swap2-cli take --arb-addr tb1qt3r3t6yultt8ne88ffgvgyym0sstj4apwsz05j\
+swap2-cli take --btc-addr tb1qt3r3t6yultt8ne88ffgvgyym0sstj4apwsz05j\
-    --acc-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
+    --xmr-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
     --offer Offer:...
 ```

-The `--arb-addr` argument is the Bitcoin destination address in case the bitcoins needs to be refunded or if the swap completes (depending on the swap role), the `--acc-addr` for Monero, and finally the offer with `--offer` or `-o`.
+The `--btc-addr` argument is the Bitcoin destination address in case the bitcoins needs to be refunded or if the swap completes (depending on the swap role), the `--xmr-addr` for Monero, and finally the offer with `--offer` or `-o`.

 Upon taking the public offer is printed and user is asked for validation with `y` or `n`.